 Defining Question High /Strong Moderate Low/weak Support for Biological Plausibility of KERs Is there a mechanistic (i.e. structural or functional) relationship between KEup and KEdown consistent with established biological knowledge?
-Extensive understanding of the KER based on extensive previous documentation and broad acceptance The KER is plausible based on analogy to accept biological relationship but scientific understanding is not completely established There is empirical support for a statistical association between KEs but the structural or functional relationship between them is not understood MIE to KE inhibition of NMDARs Extensive understanding Limited conflicting data KE NMDAR inhibition to KE calcium influx, decreased Extensive understanding Limited conflicting data KE calcium influx, decreased to KE release of BDNF, decreased Extensive understanding Limited conflicting data KE release of BDNF, decreased to KE Cell Injury/death Extensive understanding Limited conflicting data

-KE Cell injury/death to KE Neuroinflammation The general mechanisms linking cell injury/death to neuroinflammation is well accepted.
+Extensive understanding of the KER based on extensive previous documentation and broad acceptance The KER is plausible based on analogy to accept biological relationship but scientific understanding is not completely established There is empirical support for a statistical association between KEs but the structural or functional relationship between them is not understood MIE to KE inhibition of NMDARs Extensive understanding Limited conflicting data KE NMDAR inhibition to KE calcium influx, decreased Extensive understanding Limited conflicting data KE calcium influx, decreased to KE release of BDNF, decreased Extensive understanding Limited conflicting data KE release of BDNF, decreased to KE Cell Injury/death Extensive understanding Limited conflicting data KE Cell injury/death to KE Neuroinflammation The general mechanisms linking cell injury/death to neuroinflammation is well accepted.
 However, it is mainly described in adult brain.
 However, a neuroinflammatory response was found following Pb exposure of 3D cultures during synaptogenesis and myelination (Zurich et al., 2002).
-A controversy exists about apoptosis and neuroinflammation, but some empirical evidences have been provided.
-The fact that cell injury/death leads to neuroinflammation and that neuroinflammation leads to neurodegeneration is known as vicious circle and is involved in neurodegenerative diseases, suggesting that neuroinflammation exacerbates the neurodegenerative process (Griffin et al., 1998; 2006) KE Neuroinflammation to AO Neurodegeneration in Hippocampus and cortex In adult, the early involvement of neuroinflammation in the neurodegenerative process is widely accepted.
+A controversy exists about apoptosis and neuroinflammation, but some empirical evidences has been provided.
+The fact that cell injury/death leads to neuroinflammation and that neuroinflammation leads to neurodegeneration is known as vicious circle and is involved in neurodegenerative diseases, suggesting that neuroinflammation exacerbates the neurodegenerative process (Griffin et al., 1998; 2006)

+KE Neuroinflammation to AO Neurodegeneration in Hippocampus and cortex In adult, the early involvement of neuroinflammation in the neurodegenerative process is widely accepted.
 In immature brain, one study in mice link gestational induction of neuroinflammation to late neurodegeneration with accumulation of aberrant amyloid and tau (Kristic et al., 2012).
-There are in vitro experimental evidences following Pb exposure linking neuroinflammation to extensive neuronal death in immature cells.
+There is in vitro experimental data following Pb exposure linking neuroinflammation to extensive neuronal death in immature cells.
 In vivo, There are several studies linking early Pb exposure to late neurodegeneration in several species.
 However, the mechanisms involved is epigenetic modifications of genes involved in the amyloid cascade.
 Such epigenetic modifications may be due to ROS released by the neuroinflammatory process (Bolin et al., 2006).
 Therefore the link may be indirect and needs further analyses.

-AO Neurodegeneration in hippocampus and cortex to AO The role of hippocampus in memory processes is well accepted.
+AO Neurodegeneration in hippocampus and cortex to KE Neuroinflammation Concept of vicious circle where neuroinflammation lead to neurodegeneration and vice versa (Griffin et al., 1998, 2006) There are no specific empirical data for the chemical initiator Pb.
+AO Neurodegeneration in hippocampus and cortex to AO Impairment of learning and memory The role of hippocampus in memory processes is well accepted.
 Alterations of LTP in hippocampus of rats exposed to Pb has been described (Liu et al., 2012), as well as preferential accumulation of hyperphosphorylated tau in frontal cortex of mice exposed during development to Pb.
 These mice exhibited cognitive deficit when aging (Bihaci et al., 2014).